GauriKhedekar/Kunal_Kushwaha_Codes/OOP 3-Principles - Inheritance, Polymorphism, Encapsulation, Abstraction.md

 In other words, it is the type of the object being referred to (not the type of the reference variable) that determines which version of an overridden method will be executed.

-If B extends A then you can override a method in A through B with changing the return type of method to B.
+- If B extends A then you can override a method in A through B with changing the return type of method to B:- In Java, when class B extends class A, you can override a method in A within B with a different return type only if the new return type is a subtype of the original return type (covariate return types).
+The ability to change the return type to class B (assuming B extends the original return type) while overriding is possible because B is considered a more specific return type.

 ---